bigdata-i523/hid312/project/README.md

 * This program parses and analyzes multiple data files collected from the Apple Health app on iPhone 6s.
 * It outputs a table with steps per week and day, as well as a time series graph of all steps by date and average steps per day of the week.
-* To analyze your own data, remove xml files from iPhoneData file, and place iPhone 6s Health export files to be analyzed in file.
-Then run `python3 makefile.py`.

 # Installation and Run Instructions